Soldatensender Calais

 The method of propaganda used by Soldatensender Calais was described by Sefton Delmer, its creator, in his book, Black Boomerang, as "cover, cover, dirt, cover, dirt"; that is, using good music and providing coverage of sports and other events of interest to a German serviceman, the station made that listener receptive to propaganda items aimed at decreasing morale.
 An example was a warning of confidence men swindling German soldiers being transferred from France to the Russian front.
 This approach could be compared to those used by Tokyo Rose and Axis Sally, without the heavy-handedness of the Axis programs.
 Soldatensender Calais, as part of its cover, relayed speeches by Adolf Hitler and other Nazi officials.
+Delmer's most important source was the German News Bureau, the official Nazi press agency, which Delmer and his team tapped into every day.
+They used a Hellschreiber, a teleprinter used to transmit press releases left behind in London by a German journalist before the war began.
+Therefore, Calais was always as up-to-date as the rest of German radio.

 During the D-Day invasion of 6 June 1944, Soldatensender Calais broadcast information that was intended to impress German intelligence officers that the invasion area was wider than it actually was.
 After the Pas de Calais area was overrun, the station changed its callsign to Soldatensender West.

 Soldatensenders broadcast was repeated in print the next day in the PWE/OSS Nachrichten für die Truppe air-dropped newspaper for German troops.

 The station closed on 30 April 1945 without any official announcement.

 Other clandestine radio stations operated by the Political Warfare Executive and its forerunners during the war included Das wahre Deutschland (G.1), Sender der Europäischen Revolution (G.2), Gustav Siegfried Eins (G.3), Wehrmachtssender Nord (G.5) and the German Priest (G.7) station.

 The Soviet-based German People's Radio also known as Deutscher Volkssender was inspired, in part, by Soldatensender Calais.
+Delmer's people included, among others, the later President of the Federal Office for the Protection of the Constitution, Otto John, and the later CSU politician Karl Theodor zu Guttenberg.